Thalía Olvino

-Lulyana Thalía Olvino Torres (born 19 May 1999) is a Venezuelan actress, model and beauty pageant titleholder who was crowned Miss Venezuela 2019.
+Lulyana Thalía Olvino Torres (born 19 May 1999) is a Venezuelan model and beauty pageant titleholder who was crowned Miss Venezuela 2019.
 She represented the state of Delta Amacuro at the pageant and represented Venezuela at the Miss Universe 2019 competition where she placed as Top 20.

 Life and career

 Early life and education

 Olvino was born in Valencia, Carabobo.
 She is a Graduate in Management and Administrative Sciences with a mention in Marketing obtained at Universidad Tecnológica del Centro in Valencia.

-She participated in the Reinado del Festival de Nuestra Señora del Socorro in his city, winning it, and thus initiating achievements in the world of modeling.
+She participated in the Reinado del Festival de Nuestra Señora del Socorro in her city, winning it, and thus initiating achievements in the world of modeling.
 Likewise, she participated in the Miss Earth Carabobo contest where she was a finalist.
 Also she has excelled in synchronized swimming, winning medals in national and international youth competitions. while she also likes to meditate and teach methodology classes as a hobby.
 She manages his native Spanish language and English.

 In 2019, she entered Miss Venezuela, where she was assigned the Delta Amacuro state band.